dijasila/GPAW/doc/tutorialsexercises/localorbitals/localorbitals.rst

   calc = GPAW(mode='lcao', ...)
   los = LocalOrbitals(calc)

-The local orbitals are obtained from a subdiagonalization of the LCAO Hamiltonian.
+The local orbitals are obtained from a sub-diagonalization of the LCAO Hamiltonian.
-A subdiagonalization is essentially a rotation that brings the Hamiltonian in a form where some blocks are diagonal matrices.
+A sub-diagonalization is essentially a rotation that brings the Hamiltonian in a form where some blocks are diagonal matrices.
 Each block should include all Atomic Orbitals of a given atom.
 This tranformation can be performed with the ``subdiagonalization`` method::